FROM THE VETPAW TEAM IN SOUTH AFRICA

 According to the World Travel and Tourism Council, wildlife-based tourism in Africa employs 3.6 million people and generates over 29 billion dollars annually.

-In some parts of Africa, safaris and trophy hunting fund conservation efforts almost entirely.
 With constraints on tourism and travel, some African countries are experiencing increased poaching activity, unable to afford essential equipment and anti-poaching units like Vetpaw.
 But tourism doesn’t just help fund conservation and anti-poaching, it also incentivizes governments to help protect wildlife and habitats that may not receive sufficient aid otherwise.

 VETPAW CONTINUES COMBATING AFRICAN POACHING